EPAM-JS-Competency-center/azure-development-course-initial/docs/intro.md

 - Reading list.
 A selected list of documentation and articles that you need to read to have a better understanding on the topic.
 - Recommendations and crux.
 Sections that provide summaries and teach you how to assemble different pieces together and how to build systems.
 - Practical task.
 A practical task that you need to implement as your assignment (usually referred as home task).

+## Example of solution
+In case you stuck with implementation and need to look up how to do something, feel free to use [this example of solution](https://github.com/EPAM-JS-Competency-center/shop-nodejs-azure-serverless).